 Holders of common units have only limited voting rights on matters affecting our business.
 We hold a meeting of the limited partners every year to elect one or more members of our board of directors and to vote on any other matters that are properly brought before the meeting.
 Common unitholders (excluding Capital Maritime and its affiliates) elect five of the eight members of our board of directors.
 The elected directors are elected on a staggered basis and serve for three-year terms.
 Our general partner in its sole discretion has the right to appoint the remaining three directors, who also serve for three-year terms.
 The Partnership Agreement also contains provisions limiting the ability of common unitholders to call meetings or to acquire information about our operations, as well as other provisions limiting the unitholders' ability to influence the manner or direction of management.
-Unitholders have no right to elect our general partner and our general partner may not be removed except by a vote of the holders of at least 66 $\frac{2}{3}$ % of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class and a majority vote of our board of directors.
-Currently, 49,009,473 common units are owned by non-affiliated public unitholders, representing 69.7% of our common units.
+Unitholders have no right to elect our general partner and our general partner may not be removed except by a vote of the holders of at least $66 \, ^2/3\%$ of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class and a majority vote of our board of directors.
+Currently, 67,787,409 common units are owned by non-affiliated public unitholders, representing 76.2% of our common units and a 62.1% common unitholder interest in us overall.

 Our Partnership Agreement further restricts unitholders' voting rights by providing that if any person or group, other than our general partner, its affiliates, their transferees and persons who acquired such units with the prior approval of our board of directors, owns beneficially 5% or more of any class of units then outstanding, any such units owned by that person or group in excess of 4.9% may not be voted on any matter and will not be considered to be outstanding when sending notices of a meeting of unitholders, calculating required votes, except for purposes of nominating a person for election to our board, determining the presence of a quorum or for other similar purposes, unless required by law.
 The voting rights of any such unitholders in excess of 4.9% will be redistributed pro rata among the other unitholders holding less than 4.9% of the voting power of all classes of units entitled to vote.
-As affiliates of our general partner, Capital Maritime and Crude Carriers Investments are not subject to this limitation.
+As affiliates of our general partner, Capital Maritime and Crude Carriers Investments Corp. ("Crude Carriers Investments") are not subject to this limitation.

 The vote of a majority of our common unitholders is required to amend the terms of our Partnership Agreement, including votes cast by affiliates of our general partner.
-As of the date hereof, a 34.1% interest in us may be deemed to be owned by affiliates of our general partner, which can significantly impact any vote under the terms of our Partnership Agreement and may significantly affect your rights under the Partnership Agreement.
+As of the date hereof and prior to giving effect to this offering and the expected repurchase of common units from Capital Maritime, a 27.1% interest in us may be deemed to be owned by affiliates of our general partner, which can significantly impact any vote under the terms of our Partnership Agreement and may significantly affect your rights under the Partnership Agreement.
 In addition, affiliates of our general partner are not subject to the limitations on voting rights imposed on our other limited partners and may favor their own interests in any vote by our unitholders.

-Under the terms of our Partnership Agreement the affirmative vote of a majority of common units (or in certain cases a higher percentage), is required in order to amend the terms of the Partnership Agreement or to reach certain decisions or actions, including:
+Under the terms of our Partnership Agreement, the affirmative vote of a majority of common units (including in certain circumstances described in our Partnership Agreement the votes of holders of Class B Units voting on an as-converted basis, or in certain other cases a higher percentage), is required in order to reach certain decisions or actions, including: